Sunday, October 8, 2023

 Back in July, I wrote an article of WWF wrestlers who had a bad 1998.
 However, 1998 wasn't a bad year for everyone in the Federation.
 Not only was 1998 a great year for the WWF, but many of their superstars had a great 1998 with some having memorable moments, others had big returns, and other rose to the next level.
 In this article, we'll look at ten WWF wrestlers who had a good or great 1998.

 Note: I don't own any pictures, I found them on Google.
+Credit to WWE or whoever owns them.
+I apologize for not knowing the exact names.

 10. Bart Gunn- We'll start with an interesting one.
 Gunn originally enjoyed success with his three year run as part of the Smokin Gunns where he won three WWF World Tag Team Championships but after the team broke up in late 1996, Gunn would have a dry spell as he did nothing in 1997 outside of preliminary work or one of Steve Austin's many victims in the 1997 Royal Rumble.
 1998 would see his fortunes begin to change.
 Things would pick up for Gunn when he was paired with Bob Holly as part of The New Midnight Express with Jim Cornette managing them.
 While the team has long been considered vastly inferior to the first three incarnations, Gunn would get success as he returned to Wrestlemania after three years where he and Holly were runners up in the Fifteen Team Battle Royal while Legion of Doom 2000 ended up winning.
 After that, Gunn would capture gold as he and Holly beat The Headbangers for the NWA World Tag Team Championships thus making Gunn a champion again.
 He did a few more PPVs including defeating The Rock n' Roll Express at In Your House: Unforgiven and then challenged The New Age Outlaws for the WWF World Tag Team Championship at King of the Ring 1998.
 However, it all paled compared to his summer when Gunn entered the infamous Brawl For All toughman competition and while not considered by anyone to go far, would shockingly go on to win the competition and a $75,000 prize.
 However, the big moment of the tournament wasn't Gunn's victory but his path to victory when he knocked out tournament favorite and WWF newcomer "Dr. Death" Steve Williams in the quarterfinals.
 While the BFA didn't enhance Gunn's WWF career outside of a Wrestlemania paycheck where he was knocked out by boxer Butterbean at Wrestlemania XV the following year, he did gain the attention of All Japan boss Giant Baba who brought him in due to his win over Williams given his career a new lease on life.
 Overall, Gunn had a more busy 1998 than 1997, won some gold, returned to Wrestlemania, won a toughman contest still talked about to this day, got a $75,000 prize, and opened the door for other opportunities in Japan.
 Not too shabby.